 Tania Elizabeth’s sound on the fiddle is unmistakable no matter what genre she is playing.
 You hear the ghostly bowing, electric wails, the driving set of tunes and know that it comes from a woman deeply rooted in Traditional music who isn’t afraid to take it to the edge.

-Tania also loves to paint, read, garden, keep bees, practice Yoga, cook healthy food, fight the patriarchy and spend time in the great outdoors.
+Tania also loves to paint, read, garden, keep bees, practice Yoga, cook healthy food and spend time in the great outdoors.